PDXChinese/pdxchinese.github.io/_pvsafiles/2025_Elise_Then.md

 **Category: Teens (11-15)**
 **Hours: 57**

 "I am currently a freshman at Sunset High School.
 I enjoy volunteering in my community.
 I volunteered at a tennis camp and helped the kids learn the basics of tennis skills.
 I played various games with the kids to make tennis fun and enjoyable.
 I also love cooking and baking.
 I volunteered in a cooking camp and taught kids new recipes from different cultures.
-I also instructed them to practice safety in the kitchen and cooking techniques.
+I also instructed them to practice safety in the kitchen and cooking techniques."
-"

 Oregon Chinese Coalition is proud to recognize the volunteers who consistently take the time to make a difference in the lives of others.
 Therefore, it is a great honor to present the Community Volunteer Service Award (CVSA) to Elise Then.